-We’ve taken newborn babies to the Indiana State Fair for five different years and I’ve never regretted it.
-Of course it’s been more fun as they are older, but there’s no reason that everyone can’t have a fun time.
+We’ve taken newborn babies to the Indiana State Fair five different years and I’ve never regretted it.
+Of course it’s been more fun as they are older, but there’s no reason why everyone can’t have a fun time.
 Here are our tips and some information your might need when considering taking your baby to the Indiana State Fair this year.

 This content is sponsored by the Glass Barn at the Indiana State Fairgrounds.